arthurmolina/fluxbit_view_components/docs/03_Forms/Telephone.md

 - Country selection and phone input are submitted as separate fields
 - The mask is applied client-side using Stimulus; server-side validation should handle raw numbers
 - All TextFieldComponent options (except `type`, `icon`, `addon`, `multiline`) are supported
+- All configuration is optional - the component works with sensible defaults out of the box